birneylab/FEHAT/README.md

 Loading the images into memory is a major bottleneck at the moment.

 # Benchmarking algorithm performance:
-To assess accuracy and classification rate of the algorithm, test_accuracy.py can be used.
+To assess accuracy and classification rate of the a specific version of the algorithm, test_accuracy.py can be used.

 It takes the same arguments as an input.
 The input directory should contain several folders with data to test upon.
 In addition, next to the folders, a ground truth file called "ground_truths.csv" hast to be placed.